ninewise/dissertation/frag-gene-scan/chapter.md

 #### [frag-gene-scan](main.md){.include}

-## Performance on complete genomes
+## Performance on Complete Genomes

 Originally intended for detecting fragmented genes in short metagenomics reads, FragGeneScan had a feature added in 1.16 to allow predicting